FurryBotCo/FurryBotAPI/readme.md

 }*/
 ```

-you can also get an image version, if you don't want all of the json info
+you can also get an image version, if you don't want to have to fetch the image separately

 ```js
 const FurryBotAPI = require("furrybotapi");